datamesh-manager/integration-aws/README.md

 ### [Handle Events](src%2Fhandle_events%2Flambda_handler.py)
 - **Execution:** The function is triggered by new events in the SQS queue.
 - **Filtering Relevant Events:** The function selectively processes events based on their type.
-It focuses on events of the type `DataContractActivatedEvent` and `DataContractDeactivatedEvent`.
+It focuses on events of the type `DataUsageAgreementActivatedEvent` and `DataUsageAgreementDeactivatedEvent`.
-- **DataContractActivatedEvent:** When a `DataContractActivatedEvent` occurs, the function creates IAM policies.
+- **DataUsageAgreementActivatedEvent:** When a `DataUsageAgreementActivatedEvent` occurs, the function creates IAM policies.
 These policies allow access from a producing data product's output port to a consuming data product.
-The data contract in Data Mesh Manager is tagged with `aws-integration` and `aws-integration-active`.
+The data usage agreement in Data Mesh Manager is tagged with `aws-integration` and `aws-integration-active`.
-- **DataContractDeactivatedEvent:** When a `DataContractDeactivatedEvent` occurs, the function removes the permissions from the consuming data product to access the output port of the producing data product.
+- **DataUsageAgreementDeactivatedEvent:** When a `DataUsageAgreementDeactivatedEvent` occurs, the function removes the permissions from the consuming data product to access the output port of the producing data product.
 This will skip events, if no corresponding policy ist found.
-The data contract in Data Mesh Manager is tagged with `aws-integration` and `aws-integration-inactive`.
+The data usage agreement in Data Mesh Manager is tagged with `aws-integration` and `aws-integration-inactive`.
 - **Extra Information:** To effectively process the events, the function may retrieve additional information from the Data Mesh Manager API.
-This information includes details about the data contract, data products involved, and the teams associated with them.
+This information includes details about the data usage agreement, data products involved, and the teams associated with them.

 ## Usage
 ### Prerequisites